-- 1. Referral to the school team, where they decide what next steps need to be taken. - 2.
-Evaluation and assessment to determine the strengths and weaknesses and the type of disability a child has, and how it impacts the child's learning and involvement in curriculum. - 3.
-Determination by a team of people, including parents, that the child meets both criteria: - a.
-The child has an educational disability which fits one of the 13 categories and - b.
-There is an adverse effect on a child's education, and - c.
-The child requires or needs special education because of that disability. - 4.
-Once a student has been determined by the team to be eligible to receive special education, the team then creates an Individualized Education Program (IEP). - 5.
-Placement, or where the services will be implemented, is decided.
-The child must be educated with peers without disabilities to the maximum extent appropriate. - 6.
-The IEP is monitored and progress is reviewed. - 7.
-Annual Review of the IEP. - 8.
-Re-evaluation every 3 years to determine if the student still qualifies for Special Education.
+- Referral to the school team, where they decide what next steps need to be taken. - Evaluation and assessment to determine the strengths and weaknesses and the type of disability a child has, and how it impacts the child's learning and involvement in curriculum. - Determination by a team of people, including parents, that the child meets criteria: - The child has an educational disability which fits one of the 13 categories and - There is an adverse effect on a child's education, and - The child requires or needs special education because of that disability. - Once a student has been determined by the team to be eligible to receive special education, the team then creates an Individualized Education Program (IEP). - Placement, or where the services will be implemented, is decided.
+The child must be educated with peers without disabilities to the maximum extent appropriate.

+- The IEP is monitored and progress is reviewed. - Annual Review of the IEP. - Re-evaluation every 3 years to determine if the student still qualifies for Special Education.

+The IEP Team

-The IEP Team: The team of people making decisions about special education services is called the IEP Team.
+The team of people making decisions about special education services is called the IEP Team.
 Certain people must be in attendance, including: